Pulse:

 advisement

-Thank you to the medical, technical, business, and design experts who have been incredibly generous with your time, feedback, and connections, including those from the following organizations: American Heart Association, AHA Center for Health Technology & Innovation, IDEO Health, Vivalink, Edwards Lifesciences, USC AMI Institute of Biomedical Engineering, USC Center for Bodycomputing in Keck School of Medicine, USC Jimmy Iovine & Andre Young Academy, MIT Media Lab, Carnegie Mellon University Biomedical Engineering, Duke Biomedical Engineering, Johns Hopkins ARVD/C Center, University of Michigan Frankel Cardiovascular Center, Stanford Division of Cardiovascular Medicine, and Stanford d.School.
+Thank you to the medical, technical, business, and design experts who have been incredibly generous with your time, feedback, and connections, including those from the following organizations: American Heart Association, AHA Center for Health Technology & Innovation, IDEO Health, Vivalink, Edwards Lifesciences, USC AMI Institute of Biomedical Engineering, USC Keck School of Medicine, USC Jimmy Iovine & Andre Young Academy, MIT Media Lab, Carnegie Mellon University Biomedical Engineering, Duke Biomedical Engineering, Johns Hopkins ARVD/C Center, University of Michigan Frankel Cardiovascular Center, Stanford Division of Cardiovascular Medicine, and Stanford d.School.

 12